 “The houses, streetscapes, and landscapes they constructed remain, in great measure unchanged, from the nineteenth century.”

-Caledonia, Missouri is a small village located in the Bellevue Valley of Washington County.
+Caledonia, Missouri, is a small village located in the Bellevue Valley of Washington County.
 Today, most of the town has been declared a National Historic District.

 By 1803, after the Louisiana Purchase had been made, a second group of settlers began to arrive from North Carolina who were Presbyterian Scotch-Irish.
-One of these men was Robert Sloan, who along with others, was attempting to establish a legitimate claim before the deadline of December 1803, after which Spanish grant claims were not to be honored by the new American government.
+One of these men was Robert Sloan, who, along with others, was attempting to establish a legitimate claim before the deadline of December 1803, after which Spanish grant claims were not to be honored by the new American government.
 Sloan built his home where the present-day Presbyterian Church still stands.
-Another wave of Scotch-Irish emigrants from North Carolina came in 1807 and area residents continued to lure residents to the area to make their own claims.
+Another wave of Scotch-Irish emigrants from North Carolina came in 1807, and area residents continued to lure residents to the area to make their claims.

 This area was originally a portion of the Miles Goforth Spanish Land Grant.
 Goforth sold some of his land to William Buford, who came from Virginia in about 1812.
 Buford built a home in 1816, which still stands today in Caledonia.

 By 1817, at least three businesses and two residences were grouped near the banks of Goose Creek.
 These included Fergus Sloan’s blacksmith shop, Joshua Morrison’s distillery, and Alexander Craighead and Andrew Henry’s store.
 By this time, Andrew Henry had achieved a modicum of fame in Missouri history as he was associated with William H. Ashley in the Rocky Mountain fur trade.
 He had come to Ste.
-Genevieve in 1804 from southeast Pennsylvania when he was 29 years old and married a daughter of a prominent Creole family.
+Genevieve, in 1804 from southeast Pennsylvania when he was 29 years old and married a daughter of a prominent Creole family.
 He was a founding partner in 1808 of the original American Fur Company and was a principal in the 1809-1812 expedition to the Upper Missouri River.
-In the War of 1812, he became a major and was second in command to Ashley, of the Sixth Missouri Regiment from Washington County.
+In the War of 1812, he became a Major and was second in command to Ashley of the Sixth Missouri Regiment from Washington County.

 Miles Goforth later sold the rest of his Spanish Land Grant claim to 26-year-old Scotch-Irish entrepreneur Alexander Craighead, who laid out the town of Caledonia in 1818.
 He named the village after Scotland (Caledonia is Latin for Scotland) and sold lots from $1.50 to $5.00 per lot in 1819.

 Craighead became the first postmaster when a post office was established in September.
 The first two businesses were Tom Sloan’s Blacksmith Shop and Fergus Sloan’s Brewery.
-The brewery, however, didn’t last long because the Methodists protested and it was soon out of business.
-The new town of Caledonia was the first official village in the Bellevue Valley and would soon become the foremost town in the St. Francois Mountains.
+The brewery, however, didn’t last long because the Methodists protested, and it was soon out of business.
+The new town of Caledonia was the first official village in the Bellevue Valley and would quickly become the foremost town in the St. Francois Mountains.
 The Craighead-Henry house and store, probably built before the town was platted in 1818, is the oldest property in the historic district.
 It is located on College Street.